arbet/wordpress-user-posts-per-page/readme.txt

 No, it works on any website normally.
 However, if activated on a network installation, it adds some options that are specific to network websites.

+= My widget is not showing, why? =

+The widget only shows in the sidebar of your taxonomy pages (Categories, tags...).
+If you have no sidebar on your taxonomy pages, you will need to manually add the shortcode [user_posts_per_page] to your theme
 == Changelog ==
 = 1.0 =
 * Initial Release